Bridging Finance

 Traditional mortgages rates soared through 2022 and 2023 as the base rate increased, making repayments painfully expensive for many borrowers.
 In 2023, mortgage rates reached 6%+, though have since come down, averaging around 4% as of early 2024.
 When arranging a mortgage, the fees can range from 0% to around 1.5%.

-Bridging finance has interest rates starting at 8% currently, and arrangement fees of around 2%.
+Bridging finance currently has interest rates starting at 7% (yearly), and arrangement fees of around 2%.

 Are monthly repayments required on a bridging loan?